I wanted to forget my problems. All of them.

 There’s a constellation of possibilities.
 I don’t really know.
 Maybe I’d focus on blogging or maybe I’d pursue a solo music career.
 Who knows?

 Life is a mysterious hodgepodge of events.
 Everything is unpredictable.
-You may plan to have a vacation with your spouse, but later you found that he/she was cheating.
+You may plan to have a vacation with your spouse, but later you find that he/she was cheating.
 Or you may plan to finish studies this year, but your professor prevents it for some selfish reasons.

 I don’t know how it feels.
 But in times like this, I always try to choose myself and move on.
 Because whatever happens in my own small world, the universe doesn’t stop.
 It keeps going.
 It keeps pushing.
 I don’t want to get stuck.